kaorukobo/pdf2png-mac/README.md

         --dpi dpi       Specifies the resolution at which to export the pages --page page     Single page to export
         --transparent   Do not fill background white color, keep transparency from PDF.
+        --output        Specify output file path.
+This implies --page 1 if not specified. ( Without this option, PDFNAME-p1.png (example) is created on same directory )
         --help  Print this help message